bobb-Rob/Todo-list-project/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Big thank to the micorverse team

 ## 📝 License